department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 [Get support through bereavement counseling after the death of a loved one](/burials-and-memorials/bereavement-counseling/).

 #### Survivor and Dependent Benefits
-If you’re the surviving spouse, child, or parent of a Servicemember or Veteran, you may also qualify for tax-free monetary benefits and help paying for the funeral.
-[Find out if you qualify for burial allowances and survivor compensation](/burials-and-memorials/survivor-and-dependent-benefits/).
+If you’re the surviving spouse, child, or parent of a Servicemember or Veteran, you may also qualify for tax-free monetary benefits and help paying for the funeral. <br> [Find out if you qualify for burial allowances and survivor compensation](/burials-and-memorials/survivor-and-dependent-benefits/).

-If you’re the surviving spouse, child, or parent of a Servicemember who died while serving their country or a Reservist or National Guardsman who died while on duty, you may qualify for bereavement counseling.
-[Find out if you qualify for free bereavement counseling](/burials-and-memorials/bereavement-counseling/).
+If you’re the surviving spouse, child, or parent of a Servicemember who died while serving their country or a Reservist or National Guardsman who died while on duty, you may qualify for bereavement counseling. <br> [Find out if you qualify for free bereavement counseling](/burials-and-memorials/bereavement-counseling/).
 <br>

 <span id="housing-assistance">

 ### Housing Assistance

-If you’re the surviving spouse of a Veteran, we may be able to help you build, buy, improve, or refinance a home.
-[Learn how VA-backed home loans work](/housing-assistance/home-loans/loan-options/).<br>
+If you’re the surviving spouse of a Veteran, we may be able to help you build, buy, improve, or refinance a home. <br> [Learn how VA-backed home loans work](/housing-assistance/home-loans/loan-options/).<br>
 [Find out if you qualify to get a Certificate of Eligibility (COE) for a VA-backed home loan](/housing-assistance/home-loans/eligibility/).<br>
 [Find out how to apply for a COE—and what to do next to get a VA-backed home loan](/housing-assistance/home-loans/apply-for-certificate-of-eligibility/).<br>

-If you have a VA-backed home loan and you’re having trouble making your mortgage payments, we may be able to help you avoid foreclosure and keep your home.
-[Find out how we can help you avoid foreclosure](/housing-assistance/home-loans/trouble-making-payments/).
+If you have a VA-backed home loan and you’re having trouble making your mortgage payments, we may be able to help you avoid foreclosure and keep your home. <br> [Find out how we can help you avoid foreclosure](/housing-assistance/home-loans/trouble-making-payments/).

 **Looking for information about buying, building, or making changes to a home to help a Veteran with disabilities?**<br>
 [Learn about adaptive housing grants](/housing-assistance/adaptive-housing-grants/).